Pro-Trump protesters breach police line, descend on Capitol

 Jan.
-6 (UPI) -- The U.S. Capitol went into lockdown Wednesday after scores of President Donald Trump's supporters breached a police barricade and gathered at the building's door and on the steps.
+6 (UPI) -- The U.S. Capitol went into lockdown Wednesday after scores of President Donald Trump's supporters breached a police barricade and forced their way into the government building.

+Thousands of demonstrators had earlier gathered on and around the National Mall to hear remarks by Trump, who falsely claimed he won November's presidential election "in a landslide."

 The Washington Post reported two nearby buildings -- the Library of Congress James Madison Memorial Building and the Cannon House Office Building -- were evacuated briefly.